 But Capra didn’t stop at a jaw dropping set.
 He wanted the snow for his Christmas movie – filmed during a stifling heat wave in California – to look (and sound!) as realistic as possible.

 The usual method for producing snow on film was to use white cornflakes.
 But they tended to produce a very loud crunching sound when actors walked on them, sometimes intruding on the dialogue.
 Instead, Capra worked with his special effects man, Russell Sherman, to develop an innovative new artificial snow.

 Sherman mixed foamite (used in fire extinguishers) with sugar and water, and used a wind machine to distribute 6,000 gallons of snow over the set.
 He won an Oscar for his efforts.

-The film took $3.3 million at the box office.
-Its failure to recoup the $3.78 budget left Liberty Films in dire straits and Capra was forced to sell the company to Paramount Pictures.
+Taking only $3.3 million at the box office, It’s a Wonderful Life’s failure to recoup the $3.78 budget left Liberty Films in dire straits and Capra was forced to sell the company to Paramount Pictures.

 Adding to the film’s setbacks, the FBI and Senator McCarthy’s paranoid House of Un-American Activities Committee (HUAC) even investigated It’s a Wonderful Life for allegedly having communist leanings.
 They viewed the film’s protagonist George Bailey’s story to be rife with subversive tendencies such as demonising capitalist bankers, and including subtle attempts to magnify the problems of the ‘common man’ in society.

 After decades in the shadows, it was a clerical error causing a lapse in the film’s copyright in the 1970s that eventually brought about its rise to iconic status.